oroinc/docker-build/README.md

 - `scripts` folder contains scripts to build the application and run tests (code style, unit); addon services are not required  (PostgreSQL, RMQ, Redis, MongoDB, Elasticsearch).
 You can use it in the Continuous Integration process in remote and local environments.
 For more details, see scripts/README.md
 - `docker` folder contains files to build all types of images for the ORO application.
 For more details, see  docker/README.md
 - `docker-compose` folder contains the docker compose configuration to install, run, init, and tests the ORO application with required services (PostgreSQL, RMQ, Redis, MongoDB, Elasticsearch, Mail).
 For more details, see `docker-compose/README.md`
+- `jenkins` folder where the jenkins configuration for fast CI/CD deployment is located.
+Can be used as an example.
+For more details, see `jenkins/README.md`

 ## Environment Requirements